 - A. Drawings and general provisions of the Contract, including General Conditions and Division 01 Specification Sections, apply to this Section. - B. Specifications throughout all Divisions of the Project Manual are directly applicable to this Section, and this Section is directly applicable to them. - C. The Contractor's attention is specifically directed, but not limited, to the Uniform General and Supplementary General Conditions for University of Texas System Building Construction Contracts (UGC) for other requirements. - D. Attachment "A" (To Owner's Special Conditions) Minimum Wage Rate Determination.
 Pursuant to the UGC, the attached schedule identifies the Prevailing Wage Rate determination as applicable to the Project location. - E. Attachment "B" (To Owner's Special Conditions) Facilities Planned Utility Outages Policy. - F. Attachment "C" (To Owner's Special Conditions) Project Sign Layout.
-[Not Used] - G. Attachment "D" (To Owner's Special Conditions) Outpatient Clinic Cleaning Requirements
+[May not be applicable to all Projects]. - G. Attachment "D" (To Owner's Special Conditions) Bastrop Visitation and Tour Policy Statement and Medical Documentation Requirements.
+[Applicable to Bastrop Projects only].